UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 ---

-## Weekly Assignments
+## Weekly Visualization Reports

-Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism.)
+Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism) and a brief summary of something you like/don't like, think is interesting, etc.

+_These are meant to be easy points:_ No more than 2-3 sentences are needed in your description.

-Each week, one of you will at random be asked to describe the visualization to the class.
+Each week, one of you will at random be asked to describe the visualization you picked to the class.

 ---

-## Assignments
+## Assignments (not necessarily weekly)

- * Weekly, assigned in class, collected following class
+ * Weekly-ish, assigned in class, collected following class
  * Prose assignments: deconstruction or analysis of a visualization or a dataset.
  * Coding assignments: Jupyter/JSMD/etc notebooks following step by step through collection and processing of data and the visualization of that data

+---

+## _Optional_ reading assignments

+See the course syllabus: https://uiuc-ischool-dataviz.github.io/spring2020/syllabus.html

+notes:
+These are TOTally optional - more on that in a minute.

 ---